-Question Answer Texts 2 Read the following text, which is an article from the science section of a magazine, about whether trees can communicate.
+Question Answer 2 Read the following text, which is an editorial piece about the environment from the LA Times , an American Newspaper.
 25 Analyse the text, focusing on form, structure and language.
-Mark according to the levels of response marking criteria in Table C. Additional guidance: The analysis should address the style, form, genre, structure and languageof the text (including specific and relevant references), explaining how they create meaning in relation to audience and purpose.
-The comments below are illustrative and are not intended to be exhaustive.Candidates may make other valid comments that should be credited.
+Mark according to the levels of response marking criteria in Table C. Additional guidance: The analysis should address the style, form, genre, structure and language of the text (including specific and relevant references), explaining how they create meaning in relation to audience and purpose.
+The comments below are illustrative and are not intended to be exhaustive.
+Candidates may make other valid comments that should be credited.
 Candidates may organise their response in any appropriate way.
-Theyare not required to focus on form, structure and language in separate sections.
-Responses might analyse the following: Form The typical text conventions used in the article (journalistic form) The ways in which the purpose (to inform/explain) affects the content and style of the text The ways in which the article appeals to its intended audience, e.g.through the tone and register used in the text Any other relevant aspect of the text's form.
-Structure The ways in which headings, short/long paragraphs or sections are used in the text The use of a question for the title establishes the writer's angle and is to be answered in the text Shifts in focus between the description of the trees, Peter Wohlleben, Wohlleben's book and the scientific research being carried out on the subject take the reader on a journey: both through the forest andthrough the changing understanding of scientists on the subject of trees Any other relevant structural feature in the text.
+They are not required to focus on form, structure and language in separate sections.
+Responses might analyse the following: Form The typical text conventions used in the editorial (journalistic form) The ways in which the purpose (to present the official opinion of the publication) affects the content and style of the text The ways in which the editorial appeals to its intended audience, e.g. through the serious tone and formal register used in the text Any other relevant aspect of the text's form.